-E. Floor Protection
+C. Floor Protection

-Place the stove on a noncombustible floor or floor protector that extends a minimum of 6 inches (152mm) to the front of the load door opening, 6 inches (152mm) to the sides of the door opening, and 1 inches to the rear.
+Place the stove on a noncombustible type floor or floor protector that extends a minimum of 6 inches (152mm) to the front of the load door opening, 6 inches (152mm) to the sides of the door opening, and 6 inches to the rear.
 Floor protection must also extend 2 inches (51mm) beyond each side of any horizontal flue pipe.
+The P-Series do not require R value floor protection.
 The minimum floor protector material is 20 gauge sheet metal.
-Other floor protector materials are ceramic tile, stone, brick, etc. Figure 3.3
+Other floor protector materials that can be used include Type I hearth pads, ceramic tile, stone, brick, etc. Figure 3.3

-NOTE for Canadian installation only: Per ULC-S627-00, if installed on a combustible floor, the need to provide a noncombustible floor protector covering the area beneath the space heater and extending at least 17.72" (450mm) on the firing side and at least 7.87" (200mm) on the other sides.
+NOTE for Canadian installation only: Per ULC-S627-00, If installed on a combustible floor, the need to provide a noncombustible floor protector covering the area beneath the space heater and extending at least 17.72" (450mm) on the firing side and at least 7.87" (200mm) on the other sides.

-In Canada, you may follow the smaller U.S. floor protection requirements ONLY if the user agrees to completely shut-down the appliance, and allow it to cool to where all fire is extinguished and the combustion blower and its indicator light shuts off, prior to opening the firebox door or ash door.
+In Canada, you may follow smaller U.S. floor protection requirements ONLY if the user agrees to completely shut-down the appliance, and allow it to cool to where all fire is extinguished and the combustion blower and its indicator light shuts off, prior to opening the firebox door or ash door.